The BEST One Week in Malta Itinerary

 You can find excellent options for sea view lunches near here, as well.
 Try the aptly named, Sea View Cafe in Mellieha.

 The film set of the 1980 Popeye movie is now a theme park that you can also visit out that direction.
-Learn more at the Popeye Village website.
+Get your Popeye Village tickets here.

 Lastly, before hopping on your ferry to Gozo, consider hiking the Victoria Lines, which is like the "Great Wall of Malta" at the Dwerja Lines.